Lt. Governor Mark Robinson on Protecting Voting Rights

 She's out.

-Chuck Schumer scared to death, AOC will run against her.
+Chuck Schumer, scared to death, AOC will run against her.

 He's just signing whatever they put in front of him and reading whatever they write for him.

-So, you know, the answer's pretty transparent.
+So, you know, the answer is pretty transparent.

-This they're still telling you what they want to do.
+They're telling you what they want to do.

-Do the middle of the road Democrats that work hard every day, they just lean a different direction than us.
+Do the middle-of-the-road Democrats that work hard every day, they just lean a different direction than us, they can't be going along with this, right?

 You know, I guess the closest you get to it is Joe Manchin.